-All DSR exhibit the life history characteristics (i.e., slow growth, late maturity, and longevity) of K-strategist species producing higher quality over a larger quantity of offspring (Adams 1980; Gunderson 1980; Archibald et al. 1981).
+All DSR exhibit the life history characteristics (e.g., slow growth, late maturity, and longevity) of K-strategist species producing higher quality over a larger quantity of offspring (Adams 1980; Gunderson 1980; Archibald et al. 1981).
 Fishes with these life history characteristics are highly susceptible to overexploitation and are slow to recover once driven below the level of sustainable yield (Leaman and Beamish 1984; Francis 1985).
-An acceptable exploitation rate for such species is assumed to be low; the department manages the DSR fishery at an exploitation rate (F) equal to natural mortality (2%).
+An acceptable exploitation rate for such species is assumed to be low (Dorn 2000).
+The department manages the DSR fishery at an exploitation rate (F) equal to natural mortality (2%).

 Yelloweye rockfish, the dominant species in the DSR assemblage (in terms of numbers and biomass of catch), occur from northern Baja California to the Aleutian Islands in nearshore waters to 300 fathoms (Mecklenburg et al. 2002).
-Yelloweye rockfish have been recorded up to 38 in (96 cm) in length (unpublished Alaska Department of Fish and Game data) and to a maximum reported age of 118 years (Munk 2001).
-These fish are generally associated with rock habitat (i.e., rocky reefs, ridges, and pinnacles) and tend to be resident (O'Connell 1991; Hannah and Rankin 2011).
+Yelloweye rockfish have been recorded up to 38 inches in length (Kellii Wood, ADF&G Division of Commercial Fisheries Biologist, Southeast Alaska Groundfish Project, unpublished data, 2020) and to a maximum reported age of at least 120 years (Munk 2001).
+These fish are generally associated with rock habitat (e.g., rocky reefs, ridges, and pinnacles) and exhibit high site fidelity (O'Connell 1991; Hannah and Rankin 2011).
 Due to these life history traits, yelloweye rockfish populations are susceptible to overharvest and localized depletion.

-DSR have been the target of a directed shore-based longline fishery in Southeast Alaska since the late 1970s.
-The fishery began in the Sitka Sound area as a small family-run, fresh-fish business, catching primarily black rockfish from skiffs using automatic jigging machines.
-By 1982, longline gear had replaced jigging machines.
-The use of longline gear in the fishery changed the dynamic and target species of the fishery, and the catch became predominately yelloweye and quillback rockfish.
-Harvest increased six-fold in five years with total catch exceeding one million round pounds in 1986.
-Prior to 1984 well over half of the total Southeast Alaska rockfish landings were reported from CSEO.
-As effort and harvest continued to increase, much of the effort shifted into SSEI followed by a shift in the late 1980s to SSEO.
+DSR have been the target of a directed shore-based longline fishery in Southeast since the late 1970s.
+The fishery began in the Sitka Sound area as a small family-run, fresh-fish business, catching primarily black rockfish from skiffs using automatic jigging machines, and by 1982, longline gear had replaced jigging machines.
+The use of longline gear in the fishery changed the dynamics and target species of the fishery, where the catch became predominately yelloweye and quillback rockfish.
+Harvest increased six-fold in five years with total catch exceeding 1 million round pounds in 1986.
+Prior to 1984, well over half of the total Southeast rockfish landings were reported from CSEO.
+Because effort and harvest continued to increase, much of the effort shifted into SSEI followed by a shift in the late 1980s to SSEO.
 A directed DSR fishery developed in EYKT in 1991, primarily targeting yelloweye rockfish on the Fairweather Grounds.

 The directed DSR fishery has declined since 1987 when 2.7 million round lb was harvested for an exvessel value of \$1.4 million.
-The lowest directed harvests occurred in 2006 and 2007 when all SEO was closed to directed fishing; only a few permits directed fished for DSR in inside waters during this time (Table 7).
+The lowest directed harvests occurred in 2006 and 2007 when all of SEO was closed to directed fishing, and only a few permits directed fishing for DSR in inside waters during this time (Table 7).
 The greatest number of directed permits fishing for DSR occurred in 1992 with 149 permits.
-Total reported landings of DSR for all groundfish and halibut fisheries was highest in 1987 with 3,300,563 round lb harvested and lowest in 2017 (harvest through October) when 304,101 round lb were harvested (Table 7).
-Since 2006, total harvest has been less than 6,000 round lb with area closures in most years contributing to lower harvests (Table 7).
-The majority of the DSR harvested in Southeast Alaska has occurred in EYKT, CSEO, and SSEO; DSR harvest in internal waters has occurred on a smaller scale (Figure 5).
+Total reported harvest of DSR for all groundfish and halibut fisheries was highest in 1987 with 3,300,563 round lb harvested and lowest in 2020 when 268,694 round lb were harvested, because the directed commercial DSR fishery was closed regionwide.
+The majority of the DSR harvest has occurred in EYKT, CSEO, and SSEO, while DSR harvest in internal waters has occurred on a smaller scale (Figure 5).